 What kind of feedback can we design to achieve this?
 Theory of Constraints in manufacturing processes has the notion of in-progress-inventory as cost.
 Once you release some work on a factory floor, it is a liability, eating manpower and materials till it is complete and can be sent out to be sold.
 If a downstream machine isn’t working, there is no point for workers in upstream processes to be doing a lot of work and generating in-progress-inventory – it will never complete.
 The factory floor uses this feedback loop to control how much work can be taken at any time.
-We can apply the same concept to software system pipeline.
+We can apply the same concept to the software system pipeline.

-In general, we always want to have “some” surplus capacity (so that we can gracefully handle fluctuations in traffic) without incurring prohibitive cost for it.
+In general, we always want to have “some” surplus capacity (so that we can gracefully handle fluctuations in traffic) without incurring a prohibitive cost for it.
 The simplest way of adding capacity is to add more hardware to it.
 But this is often not cost-effective at scale.
-As we have seen above, asynchronous programming helps us build elastic capacity (because we have a queue as buffer between two parts of the system) in face of variable load, and we can turn a lot more of our attention to improving throughput of individual components instead if constantly worrying about capacity of the system.
+As we have seen above, asynchronous programming helps us build elastic capacity (because we have a queue as a buffer between two parts of the system) in face of variable load, and we can turn a lot more of our attention to improving the throughput of individual components instead of constantly worrying about capacity of the system.

 However, elasticity goes only so far.
 Accepting more requests than we can handle is always a bad idea, in software as in life.
 Let me repeat – if our system is a mesh of pipes, we cannot push through more data than the narrowest point allows.
 This is a big problem in asynchronous design.
-The buffer between caller and callee is essential for asynchrony, but the same buffer prevents the caller from understanding that the callee is being overwhelmed by the workload being sent its way.
-In a synchronous model, the calling system would start seeing thread-blocking etc, but asynchronous systems don’t have this feature(bug??).
-We can set timeouts on the submitted tasks to start shedding load, but this means that we will keep on taking requests only to fail them later (leading to bad user experience).
-Circuit breakers can help here, but is there is more elegant way to achieve flow-balancing dynamically?
+The buffer between caller and callee is essential for asynchrony, but the same buffer prevents the caller from understanding that the callee is being overwhelmed by the workload being sent it’s way.
+In the synchronous model, the calling system would start seeing thread-blocking, etc, but asynchronous systems don’t have this feature(bug??).
+We can set timeouts on the submitted tasks to start shedding load, but this means that we will keep on taking requests only to fail them later (leading to a bad user experience).
+Circuit breakers can help here, but is there is a more elegant way to achieve flow-balancing dynamically?

 Back-pressure is a mechanism to resist the flow of data through software systems so as to maintain a stable flow in face of local variations in capacity and throughput.
 We want to regulate the flow of water by not letting too much water enter at too much speed, thereby risking the water-hose mesh.
 To do this, let’s flip the analogy and try to pull data through the system rather than trying to push it.

 Let’s say that conceptually, the queue lies inside the producer of the task pipeline, and it is finite in size (NEVER EVER USE INFINITE BUFFERS.
 EVER.
 NEVER.).
-The caller reaches out to the callee in this case to get a new task from the buffer to process.
-The throughput is thus explicitly controlled by the consuming side (which makes sense, he who has to do the work should decide how fast he can go), and the capacity (measure of open requests) is determined by the calling side by deciding how many unprocessed tasks we want to keep, aka the queue size.
+The caller reaches out to the callee, in this case, to get a new task from the buffer to process.
+The throughput is thus explicitly controlled by the consuming side (which makes sense, he who has to do the work should decide how fast he can go), and the capacity (a measure of open requests) is determined by the calling side by deciding how many unprocessed tasks we want to keep, aka the queue size.
 If the queue is full because the consumer is not running fast enough, the caller has a choice – he can drop the oldest (and presumably the least relevant) tasks from the queue to make room, or stop taking any more requests immediately (since they will likely fail anyway).
-This is different from setting task timeouts, because we are not saying how long a task should take, but how unfinished tasks the system as a whole can have and still hope to complete them within the SLA.
+This is different from setting task timeouts because we are not saying how long a task should take, but how unfinished tasks the system as a whole can have and still hope to complete them within the SLA.

 There are three ways to achieve backpressure:

 - Tell the caller to stop giving new tasks: This is usually the best and the most effective way.
-If a downstream system under load can proactively request a breather, dynamic equilibrium between producer and consumer can be achieved very quickly.
+If a downstream system under load can proactively request a breather, a dynamic equilibrium between producer and consumer can be achieved very quickly.
 RxJava uses this paradigm.

 - Block the caller when he tries to give a new task: This is slightly different because here the caller faces an error situation on producing a new task and he has to take an independent decision on how to handle this error after having taken on the task.
 Patterns like rate limiting fit in here.